The Results of Radial Shockwave Therapy

 As with most medical innovations, especially with respect to orthopedics, chiropractic and osteopathic treatments, Canada is usually 10 years behind the rest of the world.

-As president of the ISMST, last year I insisted that the radial shockwave device be affordable for all practising health-care professionals in Canada.
+As former president of the ISMST, I insisted that the radial shockwave device be affordable for all practising health-care professionals in Canada.
 Chiropractors, physiotherapists, athletic therapists, podiatrists and physicians can now all afford, and benefit from, the use of shockwave therapy.

 The Canadian Memorial Chiropractic College (CMCC) in Toronto quickly understood the benefits of shockwave therapy, and the scientific backing of this technology, and has embraced its teachings by including them as part of the curriculum for the fourth-year students.
 CMCC is also using the treatments in its sports clinics.